bigchaindb/site/_src/_guides/key-concepts-of-bigchaindb.md

 # Visualization of our transaction model

 This infographic will help you understanding what `CREATE` and `TRANSFER` transactions are and what the individual components of a transaction represent (inputs, outputs, assets, metadata etc.).
-Lets use a simple real-life example: Martina digitally registers her bicycle on BigchainDB in a `CREATE` transaction.
+Let's use a simple real-life example: Martina digitally registers her bicycle on BigchainDB in a `CREATE` transaction.
 After some time, she transfers this bicycle to Stefan in a `TRANSFER` transaction.

 Every concept that we describe (e.g. inputs, outputs etc.) is discussed in further detail below.